 Mild sexual content

 The haunted trail is walking trail, over one mile long, through natural terrain, wooded and open areas.
 Along the way, actors, props and sets are positioned to scare you.
 These scary people / items are designed to target specific phobias that you may have that can include but may not be limited to: claustrophobia, coulrophobia, chiraptophobia, demonophobia, lygophobia, necrophobia, etc.

 Anything is fair game, including all current political and social events and movements.
 Actors work to terrify you, totally and completely.
-Example may include but are not limited to: creepy clowns who might ask you into their van, actors who might tell you you are pretty, etc.
+Examples may include but are not limited to: creepy clowns who might ask you into their van, actors who might tell you that you are pretty, etc.

 By purchasing your ticket you are consenting to experience “bad-taste” and every crazy and scary actor, set, event, etc that could come with that.
 This trail is not for the faint of heart.